 Anyone arriving in Norway from a red area/country need to complete their full quarantine period in mainland Norway prior to travelling on to Svalbard.
 This applies to all who want to travel to Svalbard, including residents.

 If you are travelling to Svalbard, you need to undergo testing during the last 24 hours prior to your departure from mainland Norway.
 As an example, if your flight leaves Oslo with a connecting flight in Tromsø, you should be tested for the coronavirus no more than 24 hours prior to your departure from Tromsø.
 The test is free of charge for residents of Svalbard.
 To get a free test, you must present documentation that you are registered in the population register for Svalbard.

 Advice before travelling despite recommendations

-Should you need to travel to certain areas despite the recommendations, several things should be considered.
+Should you still need to undertake a travel that is strictly necessary, several things should be considered.

 As part of the preparations, you should check what is covered by your travel insurance, including what applies if you should turn ill during your journey.

-- Risk of being infected while travelling (destination, duration, contact with other people).
+- Being infected while travelling (destination, duration, contact with other people).

-- Risk of travel restrictions, curfews, quarantine or other measures in the country you are travelling to.
+- Travel restrictions, curfews, quarantine or other measures in the country you are travelling to.

-- Risk of capacity limitations in the healthcare services at the destination if you should turn ill.
+- Capacity limitations in the healthcare services at the destination if you should turn ill.

-- Risk of lack of possibility for return travel or medical repatriation.
+- Lack of possibility for return travel or medical repatriation.